AdrianKubica/rest_api_rec/README.md

 Installation
 ------------

-To run REST_API you simply need:
+To run REST_API you simply need to install:

+- git (to clone rest_api repository files),
 - docker,
-- docker-compose
+- docker-compose (to spawn containers).

-installed and then: `docker-compose up --build -d` will build and run production ready service for you.
+Then run `docker-compose up --build -d` command to build and run production ready service for you.
 There is also possibility to build and run development version with `docker-compose up -f docker-compose.dev.yaml --build -d`.
 Development version consists:
-- testing environments: simply run `pytest` command using `rest` container, you can tun tests with following commands:
+- testing environments: simply run `pytest` command using `rest` container, so you can run tests with following commands:
-    - git clone {rest_api repository},
     - go to root project directory and run `build` command: `docker build -t adriankubica/rest_api -f ./services/rest/Dockerfile.dev ./services/rest`
-    - check if tests passing, use `run` command: `docker run adriankubica/rest_api sh -c "flake8 && pytest && pytest --cov`
+    - to check if tests are passing use `run` command: `docker run adriankubica/rest_api sh -c "flake8 && pytest && pytest --cov`
-- linter to check project consistency with PEP8: simply run `flake8` command using `rest` container.
+`rest_api` uses `flake8` linter to check project consistency with PEP8: simply run `flake8` command using `rest` container.

 There is also TravisCI configuration for Github in `.travis.yml` file which is able to make integrity tests after each commit pushed to Github.
 If integrity tests passed, you can for example prepare production ready builds and push it to http://hub.docker/com.
 This repository contains also production ready flow configuration with:
-- Github and TravisCI looking for new commits pushed to Github repository,
+- Github and TravisCI which looks for new commits pushed to Github repository,
-- integration tests, if passed then docker builds images are pushed to http://hub.docker/com.
+- integration tests, if passed then docker builds images and push them to http://hub.docker/com.

-You can find working application at: <http://52.28.76.99/>
+You can find working application at: <http://3.120.32.14/repositories/kennethreitz/requests>

 There is also much more options to run robust instances of this project.
 You can use for example: `AWS EC2`, `AWS Elastic Beanstalk`, `Docker Swarm`, `Kubernetes` and so on.